mangal-2025/Sentimental-Analysis-1/README.md

 To run this script on your local machine (Mac, Windows, or Linux), you must have **Python 3** installed.

+📈 **Visualization: Generating the Sentiment Chart** After the analysis script (excel_analyzer.py) runs and generates the output file, you can use Python to create a clear visual representation of the sentiment distribution.

+**Prerequisites for Charting**
+In addition to the libraries already installed, you need Matplotlib to generate the charts:

+Bash

+pip install matplotlib

+🖼️ **Chart Generation Steps**
+You can integrate the chart generation code directly into the end of your excel_analyzer.py script, or run it separately.

+Code Snippet: Use the Plot_Chart.py Python code to read the  Excel file and create the chart.
+This code counts the labels in the Sentiment_Label column and generates a Pie Chart.

 You also need the following Python libraries.
 Install them via your Terminal or Command Prompt:

 ```bash